ihch/rose/README.md

 ## API

-A basic response can be returned, but no path parameters are available at this time.
+A basic response can be returned.

 ```typescript
 app.get('/', () => new Response('Hello World', { status: 200 }));